01

 Three honest versions of the number.

 The roster math is easy.
 The business math is not.
-As a rough guide:
+As a rough guide for the steady-state roster you need to hold £10k/month in coaching subscription revenue:

 £150 / month